 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Thai yellow fried rice is colorful, easy to make, and tastes amazing.
-Made with fresh or frozen shrimp, this fried rice recipe also features greens, such as spring onion, fresh coriander, and peas.
+Made with fresh or frozen shrimp, this fried rice recipe also features greens, such as spring onion, cilantro (fresh coriander), and peas.

 Turmeric is the special ingredient that makes the fried rice yellow, and because of its incredible health benefits, the addition of this spice makes this recipe a good-for-you treat.
 A great way to use up leftover rice—rice that is several days old is perfect for this simple but extremely tasty recipe.

-- 10 to1 4 medium raw shrimp (shells removed (if using frozen shrimp, quickly thaw them in a bowl of lukewarm water))
+10 to 14 medium raw shrimp, shells removed, quickly thaw frozen shrimp in a bowl of lukewarm water

-- 2 tablespoons white wine (or white cooking wine or sherry)
+2 tablespoons white wine, white cooking wine, or sherry

-- 3 cloves garlic (or 1 tsp. bottled pureed garlic)
+3 cloves garlic, or 1 teaspoon bottled pureed garlic

-- 1/2 teaspoon shrimp paste (available by the jar at Asian/Chinese food stores)
+1/2 teaspoon shrimp paste, available in jars at Asian/Chinese food stores

-- 1/4 to 1/3 teaspoon turmeric (depending on how "yellow" you want your rice to be; omit turmeric if using saffron rice)
+1/4 to 1/3 teaspoon turmeric, depending on how "yellow" you want your rice to be

-- 1 to 3 teaspoon chili sauce (omit for mild fried rice)
+1 to 3 teaspoons chili sauce, optional, omit for mild fried rice

 You can make this recipe with either white or saffron rice.